 Trackstar crew + Squid.

-Trackstar dispatcher Brad loaded alright.
+Trackstar dispatcher Brad was loaded.

 Heather from SF.